 By William Brady, MD

-Summary: Dr. Brady was a medical doctor who wrote a popular syndicated newspaper column in the 1940s and '50s.
-In this article, he discusses the importance of the B complex vitamins—specifically thiamin (B1), riboflavin (B2), and niacinamide (B3)—to both heart health and proper carbohydrate metabolism.
-In multiple studies conducted at the time, he notes, vitamin B supplementation had been shown to reduce or eliminate the need for exogenous insulin in some diabetics, Brady notes, and the critical role of the B complex in the functioning of the heart had been revealed all the way back in the 1920s by the famous nutrition pioneer Sir Dr. Robert McCarrison.
-Astoundingly, modern medicine still fails to grasp the importance of B vitamins to proper heart function, while both conventional and alternative doctors remain woefully ignorant of Dr. McCarrison's findings.
-From the Waterloo Daily Courier, Iowa, 1947.
+Summary: William Brady was a medical doctor who wrote a popular syndicated newspaper column in the 1940s and '50s.
+In this article from 1947, Dr. Brady discusses the importance of the B-complex vitamins—specifically thiamine (B1), riboflavin (B2), and niacinamide (B3)—to both heart health and proper carbohydrate metabolism.
+In multiple studies conducted at the time, he notes, vitamin B supplementation had been shown to reduce or eliminate the need for exogenous insulin in diabetics, while the link between vitamin B deficiency and heart disease had been known since all the way back in the 1920s, thanks to the work of pioneering nutrition researcher Sir Dr. Robert McCarrison.
+Astoundingly, medicine still fails today to grasp the importance of B vitamins to proper heart function, while both conventional and alternative doctors remain woefully ignorant of Dr. McCarrison's remarkable and still groundbreaking research.
+From the Waterloo Daily Courier, 1947.

 [The following is a transcription of the original Archives document.
 To view or download the original document, click here.]

-The vitamin B complex, and especially B1 (thiamine) and B2 (riboflavin), plays a physiological role in the normal metabolism or utilization of carbohydrate food (starch or sugar) in the healthy person is well known, and numerous investigators have found that an optimal daily intake (3 or 4 times the minimum daily requirement) of B complex so improves carbohydrate metabolism in diabetes that some patients may keep sugar-free with less insulin than they require if they do not supplement their restricted diet with B complex.
-In a few cases, as reported here recently, patients remain sugar free without taking any insulin, after they have had an optimal daily intake of B complex for several weeks.
+That the vitamin B complex—especially B1 (thiamine) and B2 (riboflavin)—plays a physiological role in the normal metabolism or utilization of carbohydrate food (starch or sugar) in the healthy person is well known, and numerous investigators have found that an optimal daily intake (3 or 4 times the minimum daily requirement) of B complex so improves carbohydrate metabolism in diabetics that some patients may keep sugar-free with less insulin than they [normally] require if they supplement their restricted diet with B complex.
+In a few cases, as reported here recently, patients remain sugar free without taking any insulin after they have had an optimal daily intake of B complex for several weeks.

-In the booklet Training for Diabetes (copy for ten cents and stamped self addressed envelope) you will find more about the importance of an adequate intake of vitamins.
+In the booklet Training for Diabetes (copy for ten cents and stamped self-addressed envelope), you will find more about the importance of an adequate intake of vitamins.
 [Note: Training for Diabetes is no longer in print.
 Its reference here has been retained for historical purposes only.]

-From time to time I have extolled vitamin B complex as a real heart tonic, to be taken with digitalis, if your physician prescribes (I mean now) digitalis, and/or for a long while after digitalis is discontinued.
-In any case there can be no objection to taking an optimal daily ration of B complex every day in the year, it is food, not medicine; it is food that is essential for the normal functioning of the heart.
+From time to time, I have extolled vitamin B complex as a real heart tonic, to be taken with digitalis if your physician [currently] prescribes digitalis and/or for a long while after digitalis is discontinued.
+In any case there can be no objection to taking an optimal daily ration of B complex every day in the year.
+It is food, not medicine—food that is essential for the normal functioning of the heart.

-In this classical book McCarrison emphasized the inadequate supply of vitamin A and vitamin B—but vitamin A had not been distinguished from vitamin D at the time the book was published (McCollum and his associates in Baltimore cleared up that confusion a year or so later) and what McCarrison called vitamin B was probably a group of the several vitamins now known as the B complex, of which the most important are B1 (thiamine), B2 (riboflavin) niacinamide.
-But the significant point is that the British medical officer who discovered and told the world about the unparalleled health, physical development, vigor and longevity of the people of the Hunza valley in the Himalayas in the extreme northern state of Kashmir, India, recognized more than a quarter of a century ago, that vitamin deficiencies may “play a determining part” in the production of common heart troubles.
+In this classic book, McCarrison emphasizes the inadequate supply of "vitamin A" and "vitamin B," but vitamin A had not been distinguished from vitamin D at the time the book was published (McCollum and his associates in Baltimore cleared up that confusion a year or so later), and what McCarrison called vitamin B was probably a group of the several vitamins now known as the B complex, of which the most important are B1 (thiamine), B2 (riboflavin), and niacinamide [B3].
+But the significant point is that the British medical officer who discovered and told the world about the unparalleled health, physical development, vigor, and longevity of the people of the Hunza Valley in the Himalayas—in the extreme northern state of Kashmir, India—recognized more than a quarter of a century ago that vitamin deficiencies may “play a determining part” in the production of common heart troubles.